nehemiaobati/codeigniter/documentation.md

 ### 1. Project Overview

-The Afrikenkid Web Platform is a comprehensive, multi-functional application built on the CodeIgniter 4 framework.
+The Web Platform is a comprehensive, multi-functional application built on the CodeIgniter 4 framework.
 It serves as a portal for registered users to access a suite of powerful digital services.
 The platform is designed with a modular architecture, featuring a robust user authentication system, an account management dashboard with an integrated balance and payment system, and an administrative panel for user oversight.

 The core services offered include:
 *   **Gemini AI Studio:** An advanced interface allowing users to interact with Google's Gemini AI, featuring text and multimedia prompts, conversational memory, and context-aware responses.